crwdns2915892:0crwdne2915892:0

 -

-Disconnect the headlight power cable that leads to the lightbulb, then remove the headlight from its housing to continue to disconnect the remaining wires.
+Disconnect the headlight power cable that leads to the lightbulb, then remove the headlight from its spot while disconnecting the remaining wires.

 -